Do I need to use Filtered Water to make my Coffee?

-Have you also wondered why the same coffee tastes differently at the café or a friend and home?
-My mind has been awash with this question as well as I have finally gotten the chance to sit down with one of my Christmas presents - Water for Coffee, by Bath Barista Extraordinaire Maxwell Colonna-Dashwood and chemist Christopher Hendon.
+Have you ever wondered why the same coffee tastes differently at a café than it does at home?
+My mind has been awash with this question lately, as I have finally had the chance to sit down with one of my Christmas presents - water for coffee, by Bath Barista Extraordinaire Maxwell Colonna-Dashwood and Chemist Christopher Hendon.

 We get a fair number of customers asking if its worth filtering their water for coffee.
 If you care about lime-scaling up a water tank, then yes, no question, though there a few way to approach that.

 If you are thinking about taste, however, then read on.
 But to summarise brutally: standard filtered water, using say, a britta filter, will definitely make your brew taste DIFFERENT.
 But that might not mean it tastes better...

 The coffee you are drinking - that vibrant, oily, intensely flavoured dark liquor - is likely over 98% water.
 Even in a tiny espresso, the actual coffee is only about 10% max, compared to the vast bulk being our humble friend H20.
 It may not seem the most exciting part of your morning cup of java, but it is a huge contributor to the drink - from how it brews, to the final product.

 I am only just starting to soak it up and I certainly am not going to attempt to do it justice.
 It's a fairly intense book, getting deep into the chemistry of what exactly water is, and what it thinks it is doing when it meets up with coffee.

 a) Water is super important to what you end up tasting.

 b) There is a lot more to water hardness than just the amount of bits.
 WHAT bits they are makes an ocean of difference.

 Water hardness is something we are pretty conscious of in Guildford, and the UK generally, with such an incredible geological variety in such a short area.
 We are all used to the idea that a fairly short trip across the country means that we find a totally different tasting liquid coming from the tap.